 Tin Pan Alley

 Before the turn of the century the process of making a song into a hit had always been through the Minstrel Shows.
+The Minstrel shows toured the country and memorable songs spread into people's hearts.

 Sheet music sales soared as the infectious music of the negro became mixed into the rage that became American popular song.

 But sheet music publishing was a hit and miss affair until some new publishing firms in New York City overhauled the system around 1890 and turned the pleasure of music into a business.
+Tin Pan Alley was sheet music sales.

 Chas K Harris self published 'After the Ball', the first 'hit' song in 1892.
 The song sold over 2 million copies within a few years and alerted publishers to the fortunes that could be made.